 All newborns cry a fair bit, and for a variety of reasons.
-They cry when they’re wet, when they’re hungry, when they’re tired or over-tired, when they’re scared, and even when they’re overwhelmed by their surroundings.
-However, if you baby is crying uncontrollably for more than three hours at a stretch a few days a week, for at least three weeks, it’s likely he has colic.
+They cry when they’re wet when they’re hungry when they’re tired or over-tired when they’re scared, and even when they’re overwhelmed by their surroundings.
+However, if your baby is crying uncontrollably for more than three hours at a stretch a few days a week, for at least three weeks, it’s likely he has colic.

-It’s a slow and tedious process, but it’s a helpful practical step parents can do for their colicky babies.
+It’s a slow and tedious process, but it’s helpful practical steps parents can do for their colicky babies.
 You can also try gripe water or anti-reflux medication, but be sure to check with a doctor first.

 The good news is that colic doesn’t last forever.
 Most babies with colic will start to show the symptoms at around 2-3 weeks of age; the symptoms will peak at 6 weeks, and then improve significantly between 3-4 months, ending its round by the 5th month.

 Some of the common signs that your baby might have colic are: